 Let’s Explore both these methods:

-1. Retrieve the Managed Local admin password from Intune admin center
+1. Retrieve Managed Local admin password from Intune admin center

 To retrieve the managed local admin password from the Intune admin center, follow the below steps: